nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

 ## Using FXML in our application

-Let's create a new `Main` class as the bridge between the existing logic in `Duke` and the UI in `MainWindow`.
+Let's create a new `Main` class as the bridge between the existing logic in `duke.Duke` and the UI in `MainWindow`.

 **Main.java**
 ```java